ch-andrei/L-IQA/README.md

 between Python and MATLAB processes is very slow; as a workaround, we save inputs images to two temporary .mat files, and have an additional MATLAB script read these files and call the appropriate MATLAB IQA code (speedup about 10-100x).

-## Relevant links and miscellaneous dependencies:
+## Relevant links and dependencies:

-Metrics:
+Requires OpenCV-python (cv2), numpy, scipy.

 TMQI: https://github.com/dvolgyes/TMQI